Barbery/laravel-phpredis/README.md

 this is the library provide phpredis support in the laravel framework, clearly it support redis cluster too.

 ## feature
-1. this library implement redis driver in Cache and Session, you can easy to use it.
+1. this library implement redis driver in Cache and Session, and Queue, you can easy to use it.
 2. implement redis pipeline just like the laravel document introduce
 3. you can customize your serilize and unserilize function
 4. you can customize your cache expired time default unit

 ## install
 You can install it by composer, just execute below command